Jack Wilshere: Senior

 On 7 August 2010, Wilshere was called up to the England senior team for the first time for their friendly against Hungary.
 He made his England debut in the match played on 11 August 2010, coming on as an 83rd-minute substitute for Steven Gerrard.
 This made him the 10th-youngest player ever to play for England, at the age of 18 years and 222 days.

 On 9 February 2011, Wilshere made his full England debut when he started in a friendly against Denmark.
 He impressed despite playing in an unfamiliar role just in front of the defence, and was praised by manager Fabio Capello.
 On 25 March 2011, Wilshere made his competitive debut for England in a UEFA Euro 2012 qualifier against Wales at Cardiff's Millennium Stadium.
 He made one further appearance in the qualifying phase but missed the tournament finals due to injury.

 On 6 February 2013, Wilshere made his first start for England since 2011, having recovered from injury, and was named man-of-the-match as England beat Brazil 2–1 at Wembley Stadium.
 Wilshere's performance was widely praised, including by manager Roy Hodgson, captain Steven Gerrard, Wayne Rooney and Frank Lampard.
 He was part of England's squad for the 2014 FIFA World Cup, coming on as a 73rd-minute substitute in England's opening Group D match against Italy.
 He started the final group match against Costa Rica, with England already eliminated from the competition.

 Wilshere was awarded man of the match in six out of seven UEFA Euro 2016 qualifying matches.
 His first England goals came on his 28th appearance on 14 June 2015, in a UEFA Euro 2016 qualifying match away to Slovenia, netting two long-range strikes as they came from behind to win 3–2 at the Stožice Stadium in Ljubljana.

 Wilshere was selected for the 2018 friendlies in preparation for the 2018 FIFA World Cup in Russia.
-On 16 May 2018, he was left out Gareth Southgate's 23-man England squad for the tournament.
+On 16 May 2018, he was left out of Gareth Southgate's squad for the tournament.

 Coaching career

-On 11 July 2022, four days after announcing his retirement from professional football, Wilshere was announced as the head coach of the Arsenal U18s.
+On 11 July 2022, four days after announcing his retirement from playing, Wilshere was announced as the new head coach of the Arsenal under-18 team.
+He led the team to the final of the 2022–23 FA Youth Cup in his first season in charge, in which they lost to the West Ham.

+On 23 October 2024, Wilshere left Arsenal to join EFL Championship club Norwich City as a first team coach, working under current head coach Johannes Hoff Thorup.
+On 22 April 2025, he was named interim manager of the club, after Thorup was sacked and his assistant Glen Riddersholm also left the club.

+On 13 October 2025, Wilshere was appointed manager of EFL League One club Luton Town.